codatio/codat-docs/docs/underwriting/process-loan.md

 ---
 title: "Demo app in action"
-description: "Follow the end-to-end application process steps of the underwriting demo app to start an application, analyze it, and make a decision on the loan request"
+description: "Follow the underwriting demo app end-to-end to start an application, analyze it, and make a decision on the loan request"
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';